 The Board of Directors of the Company comprises of Executive and Non-Executive Directors.
 As per Regulation 17 (1)(b) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, where the listed entity does not have a regular non-executive chairperson, at least half of the board of directors shall comprise of independent directors.
-During the financial year from 01.04.2023 to 31.03.2024, half of the Board of directors of the Company does not comprise of Independent Directors and the proof of registration of Independent Directors online on the Databank of the Indian Institute of Corporate Affairs (IICA) is not available.
+During the financial year from 01.04.2023 to 31.03.2024, half of the Board of directors of the Company does not comprise of Independent Directors.
 Two Third of the members of the Audit Committee does not comprise of Independent Directors from 26/05/2023 to 05/07/2023.

 All the members of the Nomination and Remuneration Committee are not non-executive directors and comprise of only one Independent Director from 26/05/2023 to 05/07/2023.